The Open, Scalable, and Portable Ray Tracing Engine

 parameters) - Particle volumes are more memory efficiency and improved performance

-- VDB volumes added support for contiguous data layouts, which can provide improved performance (
+- VDB volumes added support for contiguous data layouts, which can

 - OSPRay now requires minimum ISPC v1.18.0 for Open VKL and to include a fix for parallel dispatch of uniform function pointers